MartinWeise/terraform-provider-custom/docs/index.md

 description: |-
   The custom Terraform provider for SAP BTP enables you to automate the provisioning, management and configuration of resources on SAP Business Technology Platform https://account.hana.ondemand.com/.
   Features
-  Manage Credential Store PasswordsExtract Cloud Foundry Credential Bindings You can simplify and streamline the deployment and maintenance of BTP services and applications.
+  Manage Credential Store PasswordsManage SAML 2.0 Destination Trust CertificatesManage Business Partner Onboarding You can simplify and streamline the deployment and maintenance of BTP services and applications.
   Powered by [Sequello](https://www.sequello.com/), \#pfeift.
 ---